zhuguangxiang/koala-lang/docs/manual.md

 ```

 If there is no .klc file, using `koala <file-name>` command will compile and run it automatically.
-If `<fil-name>` is a directory, koala will try to compile the directory as a module and run it.
+If `<file-name>` is a directory, koala will try to compile the directory as a module and run it.

 ## Keywords And Identifer